thisisibrahimd/synpuf/README.md

 # Data loading instructions

-1. git slone the contents of this repo.
+1. git clone the contents of this repo.
 There is one csv file for each database table.
 2. The format of each data file is as follows:

    - No header record